nsryan2/2024-ryan-ms/README.md

       2. Identify the intersection of scope and highlight the differences.
 6. Deployment Scenarios (Results).
    1. Give a paragraph about the regions/institutions you use.
+      1. Highlight how the replacement at decommissioning works (ARs vs LWRs), and how new demand is met.
    2. Single reactor scenarios.
    3. Greedy deployment.
    4. Pre-determined deployment.